-Nick Wells Headteacher Ruth Robinson Executive Principal
+Mr Nick Wells Headteacher

-THE VALUES OF NOVA HREOD ACADEMY
+VISION AND VALUES OF NOVA HREOD ACADEMY

-Everything that we do at Nova Hreod is centred on the development of our four 'DISC' values which are underpinned by United Learning's Framework for Excellence.
+Everything that we do at Nova Hreod is centered on our vision and the development of our four 'DISC' values which are underpinned by United Learning's Framework for Excellence.
 These form a pathway to all-round success: excellence in academic achievement and excellence in ethos, character and culture.
+Our vision is that: